mozilla/fxa/packages/fxa-auth-server/docs/service_notifications.md

 - `event`: A string identifier for the type of event that occurred.
 - `iss`: The API server that issued the event ("api.accounts.firefox.com" in production environments)
 - `ts`: Integer timestamp when the event occurred, in seconds.
+- `timestamp`: Integer millisecond timestamp at which the event occurred.
 - `metricsContext`: optional object containing metrics parameters such as `utm_campaign` and `utm_source`.